pgpartman/pg_partman/README.md

 TESTING
 -------

 This extension can use the pgTAP unit testing suite to evalutate if it is working properly (http://www.pgtap.org).

-WARNING: You MUST increase max_locks_per_transaction above the default value of 64.
-For me, 128 has worked well so far.
-This is due to the sub-partitioning tests that create/destroy several hundred tables in a single transaction.
-If you don't do this, you risk a cluster crash when running subpartitioning tests.
+See the [testing README](test/README_test.md) for more information.